Drug Diversion in Los Angeles for California Drug Crimes

 I can’t find a Prop 36 program because they’re all filled up, what do I do?
 Because of the budget problems, many Prop 36 programs lost their funding.
 This is a situation that needs to be handled, do not just say “oh well, there’s nothing I can do.”
 Call a qualified and experienced drug defense lawyer immediately and explain the problem.
 The proper solution depends on the specific facts of your situation.

-Why an Experienced Los Angeles County Drug Crime Lawyer Can Help
+An Experienced Los Angeles County Drug Crime Lawyer Can Help

 If you have been charged with a drug crime, call Los Angeles criminal defense lawyer Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation about your case or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.